fensorechase/pulseox_dataviz/README.md

 ## Hardware Setup

+Preliminary note: the MAX30102 sensor is very sensitie to movement in this circuit -- handle the sensor very gently when the light is on and taking measurements, or else the data stream may be interrupted.
+If this happens and the red light goes out, restart both local scripts.

 Connect the MAX30102 sensor to the Raspberry Pi Pico using the following pins:

 | MAX30102 Pin | Pico Pin | Wire Color |